imrivera1/Code-ArtProject/README.md

 2. Communication with app for sign up and login
 3. Admin Dashboard with Account, Internship, and Event menus and information displayed
 4. Create, Edit, and Modify functions in admin dashboard for all menus
-5. Calculates age of the user based on the birthday input
+5. Calculates age of the user based on the birthday input every year
 6. Logout Functionality
 7. Only logged in and verified admins can view the dashboard
+8. Export Account, Internship, and Event Information to CSV files

 ## Not Yet Implemented Features:
-1. App communication in the profile, internships, and events
-2. Confirmation and Forgot Password emails
+1. Confirmation and Forgot Password emails
-3. Signin and Admin Dashboard HTML does not yet match CodeArt brand, colors, and font
+2. Barcode Reward System

 ## Dependencies:
 1. Python 3.8.5